Griezmann's good goal can't gloss over how bad Barcelona were against Napoli | Goal.com

 Barca could have done without such stupidity, given they are already without injured trio Luis Suarez, Ousmane Dembele and Sergio Roberto, while Gerard Pique went down with a worrying ankle injury shortly before full-time at San Paolo.

-In that context, a score draw is a decent result for Barca, particularly when one considers that Marc-Andre ter Stegen came off his line late on to brilliantly to deny Jose Callejon what should have been the winner.
+In that context, a score draw is a decent result for Barca, particularly when one considers that Ter Stegen came off his line late on to brilliantly to deny Jose Callejon what should have been the winner.

 But on the evidence of what we saw in Naples, Barcelona are unlikely to go any further.